isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Lower Secondary Programme.md

 can take core subjects at three subject levels, known as G1, G2, G3 (G stands for General), mapped from the previous N(T), N(A), and Express standards respectively.
-Students will have the flexibility to adjust their subject levels at appropriate junctures, based on their readiness, strengths, interests and learning needs.
-Students will subsequently access post-secondary pathways based on their various subjects and subject level combinations.</p>
+Students will have the flexibility to adjust their subject levels at appropriate junctures, based on their readiness, strengths, interests, and learning needs.
+Students will subsequently access <a href="https://sites.google.com/xinminss.edu.sg/xms-subjectcombi/updates-to-post-sec-pathways" rel="noopener nofollow" target="_blank">post-secondary pathways based on their various subjects and subject level combinations</a>.</p>
 <p><strong>Common Curriculum Subjects</strong>
 <br>Xinmin students will be placed in mixed form classes at lower secondary
 where they can interact with peers of different strengths and interests